GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 ## 4. Automate Firebase deployment with Travis

 In Step 2, you logged into your Firebase account and deployed the app from the command line with `firebase deploy`.
-In order for Travis to deploy our app to Firebase, you have to authorize it.
+In order for Travis to deploy your app to Firebase, you have to authorize it.
 How do you do that?
 With a Firebase token.
 🗝️🔥